neos/neos-development-collection/.github/CONTRIBUTING.md

 ## You are a Content Strategist?

-We love Content, so we try to solve today's problem in producing, curating and managing content.
-Input from you as a Content Strategist help us to reach our goal.
+We love content, so we try to solve today's (and tomorrows's!) problems in producing, curating and managing content.
+Input from you as a content strategist help us to reach our goal.
 Contact us hello@neos.io to see how we can collaborate.

 ## You are a coder?
 Backend, frontend or both?